Aricept094/OHSS-Prediction-Imbalanced-Data/README.md

 ## License

-This project is licensed under the [Choose a License - e.g., MIT License or Apache License 2.0].
+This project is licensed under the MIT.
 See the `LICENSE` file for details. *
 ## Contact

 For questions regarding the research or code, please contact the author: